 * Home visits

 * 24hr Aftercare Helpline Scheduling

 The first Jew to be circumcised at 8 days of age was Avraham and Sarah’s son, Yitzchak (Isaac).
 Even though he was the first person in the history of the world to be circumcised at such a young age, Avraham performed Yitzchak’s Brit (circumcision) with great joy.
 Since that time, we continue to associate Brit with happiness and joy.
 The Torah teaches that Avraham and Sarah made a festive party to commemorate Yitchak’s Brit, just as we do today!

 By celebrating your son’s Brit, you are perpetuating one of the oldest and most meaningful traditions of our Jewish faith.
 Brit Milah means “covenant of circumcision”.
 The custom started almost 4,000 years ago, when G-d commanded Avraham, the first Jew, to circumcise himself, as a symbol of the covenant between G-d and B’nei Yisrael, the Children of Israel.
 Avraham circumcised himself when he was 99 years old.
 G-d made it an everlasting Mitzvah (commandment) for every Jewish father to see to it that each of his male children born of a Jewish mother is circumcised at 8 days of age.
-If he is not competent to perform the procedure himself, he can appoint a Certified Mohel as his agent.
+If he is not competent to perform the procedure himself, he can appoint an Authorized Mohel as his agent.